 District performance assessments and common site assessments are analyzed and reviewed collaboratively by staff to improve student achievement.
 Teachers meet collaboratively to analyze data and plan instruction to meet the needs of all learners.
-Quarterly writing assessments are given in all grade levels and results guide the implementation of our school wide writing program.
-Collaborative data days provide opportunities for in depth data review and instructional planning.
-During grade level PLC/Data Teams meetings teachers review student performance on assessments, identify areas of need and plan interventions.
+During grade level PLC Teams meetings teachers review student performance on assessments, identify areas of need and plan interventions.
 Flexible grouping is implemented for interventions with regrouping based on student achievement scores.
 The results of student data are also used to guide professional development at Sundown.

-The data indicates the following:
+The 2019 Dashboard Data indicates the following: